nacht29/SQL/8-week-SQL-challenge/danny_diner/README.md

 |A          |2             |25         |
 |B          |3             |40         |

-- Customer A ordered 2 items for the price of $25 before becoming a member
+- Customer A ordered 2 items for the price of $25 before becoming a member.
-- Customer B ordered 3 items for the price of $40 before becoming a member
+- Customer B ordered 3 items for the price of $40 before becoming a member.

 ***